eduardoben/Space_X_Landing_Success_Predictor_Data_Science_Capstone/README.md

-# Falcon 9 Landing Success Predictor — Data Science Capstone
+# Space X Landing Success Predictor — Data Science Capstone

 ## Abstract
 This project delivers an end-to-end data science workflow around SpaceX Falcon 9 launches, with the primary objective of **prediction**: modeling the probability that the first stage successfully lands based on launch characteristics (payload mass, orbit, launch site, flight number, etc.).
 The work spans data collection (API + scraping), cleaning and feature engineering, EDA (visual and SQL), geospatial analysis, supervised learning for classification, and an **interactive Plotly Dash dashboard** for stakeholders to explore patterns and model insights.